tschaffter/rstudio/README.md

 See the content of the folder `conda` for an example of how to define a conda environment.
 The packages to add to this environment must be added to the file `requirements.txt`.
-The creating of one or more conda environments can be specified in `Dockerfile`.
+The creation of one or more Conda environments can be specified in `Dockerfile`.

 ## Setting Synapse credentials